MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M04_ak.md

 1. Connect to the **Client 1 VM** and browse to Teams admin center ([https://admin.teams.microsoft.com](https://admin.teams.microsoft.com/)) as **Joni Sherman** ([JoniS@&lt;YourTenant&gt;.onmicrosoft.com](mailto:JoniS@&lt;YourTenant&gt;.onmicrosoft.com)).

-2. In the left-hand navigation pane, select **Call Quality Dashboard** at the bottom.
+2. In the left-hand navigation pane, select **Analytics & reports** then **Call Quality Dashboard**.

 3. A new browser tab with the url [**https://cqd.teams.microsoft.com/**](https://cqd.teams.microsoft.com/) will open.
 You will be prompted to sign-in, when you access the CQD portal for the first time.
+Note: If there is an error when the new browser tab opens, simply  type in the browser: https://cqd.teams.microsoft.com/.

 4. When you first sign into the CQD Portal, you'll see the summary reports with daily and monthly call quality trends.
 Call quality is classified as good, poor, or unclassified.